Clara Cleghorn Hoffman: National WCTU

-Hoffman had the advantage and privilege of intimate friendship with Frances E. Willard, Lady Henry Somerset, Susan B. Anthony, Mary Torrans Lathrap, and others.
-Coupled with her powers as a speaker and her strength in debate on the floor of the National WCTU convention, Hoffman become a national leader and organizer.
-Elected recording secretary of the National WCTU in 1904, she became a familiar figure in every section of the country.
-Her personality contributed to deepen the impression made by her unceasing labor.
+Hoffman had intimate friendships with Frances E. Willard, Lady Henry Somerset, Susan B. Anthony, Mary Torrans Lathrap, and others.
+These connections coupled her speaking and debate abilities displayed at the National WCTU convention, led Hoffman to become a national leader and organizer.
+She was elected recording secretary of the National WCTU in 1904.
+Hoffman became a familiar figure in every section of the country.
+Her personality and work ethic made an impression on her peers.
 She was one of its fittest by sheer force of intellect, pluck and devotion.
 She was in demand from Maine to California, and made endless trips, speaking and organizing.
 Her powers upon the platform were greatly developed.
 The courage and vigor with which she attacked conservatism made her a tremendous power before an audience.

 At the World's Congress of Representative Women (1893) in Chicago, Hoffman delivered an address entitled, "A Bird's-Eye View of the National Woman's Christian Temperance Union".
 She was the delegate of the National WCTU at the International Council of Women in Washington, D.C.
 (1888).
 She was one of the most honored delegates at the Council's London convention (1899).
 After the convention, Hoffman traveled and lectured for eight months in England, Germany, France and Switzerland.

 Hoffman wanted woman to read widely on public questions, to inform herself on what the government is doing as well as on the latest style in dresses.
 She hoped that someday woman would be permitted to vote.
 When that day came, she said the saloon would go.
 Such a person, be it man or woman, naturally makes enemies.
 Hoffman was no exception.
 Although she had friends by the thousands, she also made enemies.